cloudflightio/cloudflight-platform-spring/README.md

 }
 ````

-With `platform-logging`, you get the annotation `io.cloudflight.platform.logging.annotation.LogParam` which you can append on method parameters.
+With `platform-spring-logging`, you get the annotation `io.cloudflight.platform.logging.annotation.LogParam` which you can append on method parameters.
 The
 following code does exactly the same:

 ````kotlin